kaaproject/kaa/Programming-guide/Key-platform-features/Notifications/index.md

 </div></div>

 ### Subscribe to optional topics

-To receive notifications on some optional topic, at first subscribe to that topic as shown in the following code block:
+To receive notifications on optional topic, you need to subscribe to that topic.

 <ul class="nav nav-tabs">
   <li class="active"><a data-toggle="tab" href="#Java-14">Java</a></li>
   <li><a data-toggle="tab" href="#C_plus_plus-14">C++</a></li>